liyang15/liyang15.github.io/_posts/2024-2-22-Configure-MikroTik-Router-as-WireGuard-VPN-Appliance.md

 ---
 layout: post
-title:  "WConfigure MikroTik Router as WireGuard VPN Appliance"
+title:  "Configure MikroTik Router as WireGuard VPN Appliance"
 categories: netdevops
 tags: Network Engineer
 date: 2024-2-22
 ---

-# Configure MikroTik Router as WireGuard VPN Appliance

 *You may need to upgrade your MikroTik if the WireGuard options are not available.*